John Ringling Causeway: History

 Around 2000, the 1959 drawbridge began to suffer the same fate as its predecessor.
 With the drawbridge opening as many as 18 times a day, it was unable to handle increasing amounts of traffic to the islands.
 To remedy the situation, construction began on the current high-span bridge in 2001.
 The 65 foot tall bridge opened for traffic in 2003 for $68 million.
 Landscaping around the bridge was financed by private donors.

 Color-changing LED lighting was added to the bridge in 2019.
+In 2026, improvements were performed on the bridge to include the addition of dedicated bicycle and transit lanes.